Log in through the extension

 Create a cybersecurity strategy

-The best thing your business can do is to take the cybersecurity education you’ve gained and put it into action by creating a proactive plan.
-Your business can get started by implementing some of the following security measures:
+The best thing your business can do is to put your cybersecurity education into action with a proactive plan.
+You can get started by implementing some of the following security measures:

 • Use a different, unique, and complex password for every online account created.